webfactory/slug-validation-bundle/README.md

 - Publish at [Packagist](https://packagist.org/)
 - Create webhook that pushes repository updates to [Packagist](https://packagist.org/)
 - Configure HipChat webhook (post repository updates to "Github" room)
-- Create a [Zap](https://zapier.com/) that converts GitHub issues to Fogbug cases
-- Activate job in Jenkins CI

 ## Motivation: Why does this project exist? ##